juju/docs/src/en/charms-bundles.md

     "gui-y": "168"
 ```

+Refer to the [Using constraints][charms-constraints] page for in-depth coverage
+of constraints.

-## Setting charm configurations options in a bundle
+## Setting charm configuration options in a bundle

 When deploying an application, the charm you use will often support or even
 require specific configuration options to be set.
-These options can be set in
-a bundle as a simple key addition to the application definition, using the
-configuration key/value pair.
-[See the documentation on application configuration][discover-config-options-docs]
-to discover which options are available for the different charms.
+This is done by including an
+`options` field to a charm's definition.

-For example, to set the 'flavor' of the MySQL charm to 'percona', the bundle
+For example, to set the 'flavor' of the MySQL charm to 'percona':
-file would have an additional `options` field containing key/value pairs:

 ```yaml
 mysql: